.

 species.noun,.can be either singular.or.plural

-a single distinct kind of plant or animal having certain distinguishing.characteristics, enabling it to have a different biological-category; sort; variety (many new species appear every year in nature); a category of organisms consisting of a group of similar individuals.
+a species can be defined as living things producing after the kind that they are, for example you don't get a butterfly from a whale; a species is a single distinct kind of plant or animal having certain distinguishing.characteristics, enabling it to have a different biological-category; a sort; a variety (many new species appear every year in nature); a category of organisms consisting of a group of similar individuals, able to reproduce their kind.
 To evolutionists this often means 'isolated breeding groups' producing changes which they tag 'microevolution'; what is not seen however, are the sorts of transitions upon which evolutionary theory stands, that is, transitions between fundamentally different structures, called macroevolution

 subspecies.noun,.plural.subspecies